nrc-cnrc/gramble/README.md

 Note: Users in a managed Windows environment may have trouble installing the `gramble` command because it requires a symbolic link.
 If you run into this, run `npm install` as an adminstrator.

-After the initial install of all dependencies, you can recompile the Gramble parser and/or gramble-cli at any time by running:
+After the initial install of all dependencies, you can recompile the Gramble interpreter and/or cli packages at any time by running:

     npm run build